Updated on October 27th to say this:

 FOR THE AIRPORT:

-12. When you get to the gate, beg, plead, do whatever you can to see if there's any rows with open seats!
+12. But, if not, when you get to the gate, beg, plead, do whatever you can to see if there's any rows with open seats!
 If so, see if you can book those seats and pray that nobody sits there!

 13. Fill up a water bottle at a water fountain to save another eight-MEEL-yun dollars.
 You won't die, I promise.

-FOR THE AIRPLANE (most apply to car rides as well):
+FOR THE AIRPLANE (most tips apply to car rides as well):

 18. I personally like getting on last with the kids.
 If Blake's with me, I'll let him get on first with Everly (our oldest) and all of our luggage to secure the overhead space above our seat, then he gets her seated and settled in.
 I wait with the baby until the last minute cause she's the one who will have a hard time sitting still.
 Some people like to get on first and get settled, but nope-not me.